 I'm going to assume that CID and PID in the response refer to the channel ID and project ID.
 The did and uuid values (and their associated status properties) come from the uuid module, which tries to store them in a bunch of different places in an attempt to stop the user from getting rid of their tracking:

-So, that's the Worker.
+: this is 'cache', the CSo, that's the Worker.
 In its current form, I genuinely can't tell what the point of it is supposed to be.
 It doesn't collect extra data like Boot does, all it does is update itself.
 You may rightly ask, "what's the point of all of this?"
 That's a good question, because I don't know either.
 Let's look at the Java code and see what happens when you tap the "check for updates" button.

 The Worker provided to me does almost nothing of interest, other than check in occasionally and process updates (if offered).
 This seemed really strange to me at first, but I'm suspecting that at some arbitrary point Digitime's server may replace it with a version that does more interesting things - they certainly have the ability to do so, and I know of at least one Worker package they provide which includes data gathering and remote APK installation/uninstallation capabilities.